confluentinc/examples/ccloud/docs/index.rst

       For runtime statistics and query details run: DESCRIBE EXTENDED <Stream,Table>;

-6. View the existing KSQL queries, which are continuously running, and explain one of those queries called ``CSAS_WIKIPEDIABOT``.
+6. View the existing KSQL queries, which are continuously running, and explain one of those queries called ``CSAS_PAGEVIEWS_FEMALE_LIKE_89``.

    .. sourcecode:: bash